franzbecker/gradle-lombok/README.md

         sha256 = "" // skip verifyLombok task
     }

-Some example Java code to get started can be found in the [wiki](https://github.com/franzbecker/gradle-lombok/wiki/Lombok-getting-started).
+Some examples can be found in the [examples](https://github.com/franzbecker/gradle-lombok/tree/master/examples) folder.

 # Motivation